The Victor (1932 film)

 The Victor (Der Sieger) is a 1932 German comedy film directed by Hans Hinrich and Paul Martin and starring Hans Albers, Käthe von Nagy and Julius Falkenstein.
-A postal clerk loses his money gambling on horses, but eventually meets and falls in love with a wealthy man's daughter.
 It premiered on 23 March 1932 at the Gloria-Palast in Berlin.

 It was shot at the Babelsberg Studios in Berlin.
 The film's art direction was by Erich Kettelhut.
 A separate French-language version Le vainqueur was made, also directed by Hans Hinrich and Paul Martin, with Käthe von Nagy, Jean Murat and Pierre Brasseur.

+Synopsis

+A postal clerk loses his money gambling on horses, but eventually meets and falls in love with a wealthy man's daughter.